ms/buildtogether.tech/src/rules-joining.md

 ---

-Hundreds of books have been published about how to start a tech business, and works like <cite>Fogel2020</cite> have a lot of advice on setting up and running open source projects.
+Hundreds of books have been published about how to start a tech business, and works like [% b Fogel2020 %] have a lot of advice on setting up and running open source projects.
 Much less has been written about how to join existing projects, even though that's what most people do most of the time.
 These simple rules can help, and can be read as a complement to <a section="rules-newcomers"/>.